Entries Tagged 'Plugins' ↓

 This post includes information about generating buy buttons for Paypal Website Payments Pro.
 It also has information about setting up 1-Click Upsells.

-Even if you don’t wish to do upsells, you should follow the rest of the setup from this page for Paypal Website Payments Pro .
+Even if you don’t wish to do upsells, you should follow the setup instructions in this page, for integrating your site with Paypal Website Payments Pro .

 What you need before you can use this plugin